ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 4 - Ghost server.md

 This Ghost server cannot be deployed on its own because is missing several things:

 - The persistent volume it needs to store its data.
 - It needs the Valkey cache server and the MariaDB server to run.

-- Both the ingress resource and the TLS certificate for encrypted communications with the Ghost server will be declared in the last part of this deployment procedure.
+- Both the ingress resource and the TLS certificate for encrypted communications with the Ghost server to be declared in the last part of this deployment procedure.

-Again I must tell you to wait to the upcoming final part of this Ghost deployment procedure.
+Again, you must wait to the upcoming final part of this Ghost deployment procedure.
 There you will add the missing parts, tie everything together and deploy the whole setup in one go.

 ## Relevant system paths